Christmas imperial pigeon: Breeding

 Males have been observed to engage in a courtship display, a "perch coo".
 A male will slightly puff up its chest, press his bill against it, hold his wings close, and will emit a loud coo before lowering his body to an almost horizontal position.
 It will rhythmically repeat this motion.

 The Christmas imperial pigeon generally constructs nests in the dense forest canopy.
 One nest was observed to have been 200 mm in diameter, 60 mm thick, and constructed using only dead twigs 8 m off the ground in a non-native white leadtree.
 Peak breeding season may be from November to April.
 Breeding season is from at least August to April, though predominantly November to March, and the pigeon may be somewhat colonial.
 It lays a single egg per brood—on rare occasions two—and may lay two broods per year.

 One observed chick, probably 10–13 days old, was measured to be 200 mm long, with developing covert and secondary feathers, and emerging primary feathers.
 By age 22 days, the chick resembled a small adult, except with remnants of down feathers on the breast and belly, brown feet and irises, and duller plumage.
 It fledged (became capable of flight) upon reaching 70% of full size at age 24–27 days, and remained dependent on parental care for 17 more days.
 The chick was fed over a period of 5 to 15 minutes.
 The chick prodded its parent's throat, and then inserted its beak for about 12 seconds, and did this twice per minutes.
 Feeding was observed between 9–10 A.M., but probably occurred again in the evening or nighttime.
 Outside of feeding, it was left alone in the nest, but may have been accompanied through the night.

 An egg taken in 1914 was observed to be a broad-elliptical shape, white, slightly glossy, and measured 41.1 × 29.8 mm.

 Habitat and distribution

 The species is endemic to the tropical 135 km2 Christmas Island in the eastern Indian Ocean.
 It predominantly inhabits the evergreen inland plateau, but is found throughout the island.
-Though about a third of this was cut down for phosphate mining, the introduced Jamaican cherry trees has recolonized many areas.
-It was introduced to the Coco Islands (probably Horsburgh Island) sometime between November 1888 and August 1890, with the last sighting made in 1906.
+Though about a third of this was cut down for phosphate mining, introduced Jamaican cherry trees have recolonized many areas.

+The Christmas imperial pigeon was introduced to the Coco Islands (probably Horsburgh Island) sometime between November 1888 and August 1890, with the last sighting made in 1906.